jlengrand/IvolutionWebsite/Website/content/pages/Installation.md

 You will have to find the name of the packages for your own distribution, or compile them from source if they don't exist.
 Here is a list of all the elements you'll need in your system to run Ivolution:

-[place list of dependencies here]
+- python 2.7 or more
+- opencv 2.4 or more, and all of its dependencies
+- wxpython and wxwidgets

-Once all the dependencies are satisfied, you can simply [download](link to Linux package) and install the package using the directions [from the Ubuntu chapter](link to above? ).
+Once all the dependencies are satisfied, you can simply [download](link to Linux package) and install the package using the directions __from the Ubuntu chapter__.

 ## Mac OS